Helmuth Brückner

-Helmuth Brückner (7 May 1896 – 12 January 1951?) was Gauleiter of the Nazi Party in Silesia from 1925 until 1934, when he fell out of political favor.
+Helmuth Brückner (7 May 1896 – 12 January 1951?) was Gauleiter of the Nazi Party in Silesia from 1925 until 1934, when he fell out of political favor due to accusations of homosexuality.

 Life

-Helmuth Brückner was born on 7 May 1896 in Peilau (Prussia).
+Helmuth Brückner was born on 7 May 1896 in Peilau, a part of Prussia at the time.
 He attended Volkschule in Peilau, Höhere Knabenschule in Langenbielau, and Kgl.
 Realgymnasium in Reichenbach.
 He then studied at Schlesische Friedrich-Wilhelms-Universität zu Breslau (today, the University of Wrocław).

 In 1914, Brückner volunteered for the Army and was posted with the Feld-Artillerie-Regiment 88 where he won the Iron Cross 2nd and 1st Class as Leutnant der Reserve and Abteilung-Adjutant.
 On 25 March 1918 he was seriously wounded while in France.
 In 1921 he was Ib–Gruppe Nord with the Deutschen Selbstschutz (Freikorps) in Oberschlesien.

 He participated in the failed “Beer Hall Putsch” on 9 November 1923, was briefly detained, tried and released on probation.
 In 1924, Brückner joined the National Socialist Freedom Movement (the NSDAP had been banned after the failed putsch) and became editor of Schlesien Volksstimme.
 He also became Stadtverordneter (City Councilor) in Breslau, a position he held until 1926.

 Brückner organized the NSDAP in Silesia; on 15 March 1925 he officially joined the refounded NSDAP (number 2,023) and was appointed Gauleiter for Gau Silesia.
 It was at this time he also founded the publishing house NS-Schlesien which published the “Schlesischen Beobachters”.
 In September 1925, he became a member of the National Socialist Working Association, a short-lived group of north and northwest German Gauleiter, organized and led by Gregor Strasser, which unsuccessfully sought to amend the Party program.
 It was dissolved in 1926 following the Bamberg Conference.
 In September 1930, he was elected a member of the Reichstag for electoral constituency 7, Breslau, and on 24 April 1932 he became a member of the Landtag of Prussia, retaining these seats until December 1934.
 On 17 August 1932 Brückner was named Landesinspekteur-East charged with oversight responsibility for three eastern Gaue (Silesia, Danzig and East Prussia).
 This was a short-lived initiative by Strasser to centralize control over the Gaue.
 However, it was unpopular with all the Gauleiter and was repealed on Strasser's fall from power in December 1932.
 Brückner then returned to his Gauleiter position in Silesia.